// one assignment

-Wondering what happens if you skip an assignment, bomb a test, or ace a paper?
-Enter your current grade, the assignment weight, and the score you expect.
-The calculator shows exactly how your overall grade will change.
+What happens if you skip this assignment, bomb a test, or ace a paper?
+Type in your current grade, the assignment weight, and the score you expect.
+See exactly how your overall grade moves.

 Enter 0 for a missing assignment